-I’ve met a few people over the years that have constantly progressed in their lives, either by getting promotion after promotion in their career or by following those traditional paths in life (university, job, house, marriage, kids etc).
+I’ve met a few people over the years that have progressed continuously in their lives, either by getting promotion after promotion in their career or by following those traditional paths in life (university, job, house, marriage, kids etc.).
 These people I think are generally the exception to the rule.
 Most of us at some point have hit either a plateau that makes us wait for the next step in our lives or a rut that makes us stop completely.
-Some really clever people (mostly women) that I know have created a natural plateau around the time that their personal lives start to affect their professional, such as my wonderful sister-in-law who is just about to have her first baby.
-She has reduced her work commitments in the run up to her maternity leave so that she can enjoy her time off and not worry about returning to a crazy high pressured job while the baby is still the demanding aspect of her life.
+Some clever people (mostly women) that I know have created a natural plateau around the time that their personal lives start to affect they’re professional, such as my beautiful sister-in-law who is just about to have her first baby.
+She has reduced her work commitments in the run-up to her maternity leave so that she can enjoy her time off and not worry about returning to a crazy high pressured job while the baby is still the demanding aspect of her life.

-So what normally causes a career rut?
+So what causes a career rut typically?
 Here are a few telltale signs you are on your way to being stuck in a rut or can’t read this blog over the hole you are already in:

 - you are bored, unmotivated and unchallenged

 - you can do your job with your eyes closed and standing on your head

 - nothing you do makes a difference, and you’ve lost interest in trying

 - you can’t create or innovate new ideas for all the red tape and bureaucracy in your company

 - you can’t keep up with the pace of the work and no one in your company has noticed